 Wait, maybe that’s not her.

-Maybe she’s the one that is up every morning at 5am so that she can grind the day’s multi-grain flour and have a homemade sourdough pancakes on the table when her children enter the spotless dining room at precisely 7am, all dressed with neatly combed hair and smiling faces?
+Maybe she’s the one that is up every morning at 5am so that she can mill fresh flour and have homemade sourdough pancakes on the table when her children enter the spotless dining room at precisely 7am, all dressed with neatly combed hair and smiling faces?

-Perhaps I have her confused with someone else.
+Perhaps you have her confused with someone else.

 She must be the one that stays in her pajamas and robe until the afternoon, along with her disheveled crew.
 They kind of get around to a little bit of work after the morning’s cartoons are done and after everyone has had their fourth bowl of Fruit Loops.

 The typical homeschooling mom is actually the one who has a high and mighty air about her when she’s with other moms who have chosen to use the public school system or have their children in a private school.
 She may not say things out loud, but everyone knows she’s thinking less of them.

 Actually, the typical homeschool mom oozes with patience, love, and immense educational understanding.
 She’s like the perfect preschool teacher combined with the most brilliant university professor, and nothing that her children do or say could ever stump or exasperate her.
 She never yells at her kids or loses her calm demeanor.

 Or is she?

 Any, all, or none of that might make a homeschooling mom, and there’s clearly no perfect combination.
 If you know one homeschooling mom, chances are, the next one you meet will be very different.
 The mom that has a schoolroom set up in her home, complete with desks and a chalkboard, is probably quite opposite from the unschooling mom that chooses to provide her children with an unstructured learning environment.
 Just like there is a wide variety of moms in general, there is a wide variety of homeschooling moms in particular.